-BRYAN HIGH SCHOOL 4700 Giles Rd.
-Omaha, NE 68157 531.299.2540 www.ops.org/bryan
+4700 Giles Rd.
+Omaha, NE 68157 531.299.2540 ops.org/bryan

-Follow the Bears on Twitter @ OPS_BryanHigh or on Facebook @ OmahaBryanHighSchool
+Follow the Bears on social media Twitter @OPS_BryanHigh Facebook @OPSBryanHigh

 MISSION STATEMENT: Bryan High School, in partnership with students, families and the community, provides a student-centered learning environment that cultivates character, embraces diversity, fosters academic excellence and prepares students for post secondary opportunities and career readiness.
 Bryan High School has built its curriculum around sixteen career clusters.
 Each cluster is intended to provide students with the knowledge, skills and attitudes necessary to complete high school to begin work on a post-secondary degree or to enter the world of work.